-Since announcing his presidential bid, Ryan hasn’t spoken too much on tax policy—but his work as a U.S. Representative can shed some light.
+Since announcing his run as a presidential candidate, Ryan hasn’t spoken too much on tax policy—but his work as a U.S. Representative can shed some light.
 He has expressed interest in eliminating special interest tax breaks for corporations, moving tax liability from corporations to owners and shareholders.
 He has also said meaningful tax reform would include a $1 trillion expansion of the earned income tax credit.

 Fmr.
 U.S. Representative from Maryland

-Delaney’s stated tax goals are similar to Gabbard’s, having opposed the Republican tax cuts expressed within the Tax Cuts and Jobs Act of 2017.
+Delaney’s stated tax goals are similar to Gabbard’s.
+For example, he’s opposed the Republican tax cuts expressed within the Tax Cuts and Jobs Act of 2017.
 He favors increasing the marginal tax rate and estate taxes, while opposing certain other taxes.

 The best chance you have at affecting the tax policies that affect you is by staying invested in what politicians say about taxes—before what they say becomes the law of the land.

-Regardless of your political affiliation, we hope you’ve found this roundup useful, and we hope you’ll stick around for part two!
+Regardless of your political affiliation or which presidential candidate you’re rooting for, we hope you’ve found this roundup useful.
+And we hope you’ll stick around for part two!